Avocado toast, hemp hearts, and kombucha are all the rage – but we can still learn a few things by looking beyond our borders.

 It’s a typical breakfast food in Japan dating back hundreds of years to the Samurai era.
 The Samurai’s believed it quickened their reflexes and improved strength.

-However, if its scarce availability in the U.S., potent aroma and slimy texture are all factors you can’t get past, you can supplement with a proven bone-building supplement with vitamin K2.
+However, if its scarce availability in the U.S., potent aroma and slimy texture are all factors you can’t get past, you can supplement with a clinically supported bone-building supplement with vitamin K2.

 #10 In India, They Use Spices